ChenZhu-Xie/Web-Xcz_2014_05/README.md

 ## Inplementation
 1. Enter homepage from "Homepage (My Mini Website Portal). lnk".
-2. Explore freely until you decrypt the password and unlock the hidden webpages.
+2. Explore freely :point_right: until you decrypt the password :point_right: and unlock the hidden webpages.
     * Solve the riddle!
 Or you'll be stuck here: in the middle of nowhere forever!

 3. PS: Due to its age (2014_05), page music may not be playable,